OSInside/kiwi/doc/source/overview/workflow.rst

    :ref:`prepare step <prepare-step>` if present.
 It can be used to fine tune the unpacked image.

+   Note that the script is directly invoked by the operating system if its executable bit is set.
+Otherwise it is called by :file:`bash` instead.

 #. ``images.sh`` shell script

-   Is the configuration shell script that runs at the begining of the create step.
+   Is the configuration shell script that runs at the beginning of the create step.
 So it is expected to be used to handle image type specific tasks.
+It is called in a similar fashion as ``config.sh``

 #.
 Overlay tree directory